Custom Heatsink Development

 Timeframe: 1-2 weeks per iteration (minor tweaks faster).
 This step typically lasts 1-4 months, depending on the number of CFD iterations and customer response time to suggested changes.

-As a manufacturer of custom heat sinks, we offer flexible CFD support based on your internal capabilities:
+As a custom heatsink manufacturer, we offer flexible CFD support:

 - Fully Turnkey: Celsia performs all CFD analysis, including fin geometry, air velocity, and surface temperatures.